Zaymyr/First_Process_App/README.md

 Add this URL to Supabase Auth Redirect URLs.

+### After switching to implicit flow
+If you previously sent invitations while using PKCE flow, those old links may fail (missing stored code_verifier).
+Re-send invitations so new links use token+type parameters handled by `/auth/accept`.

 ### Manual Test Scenarios
 1. New email never used: send invite -> email -> set password -> lands in org.
 2. Same email resend before confirming: resend -> new email -> set password -> org.